twibiral/obsidian-execute-code/README.md

 Take a look at the [changelog](CHANGELOG.md) to see what has changed in recent versions.

+[Here](#misc-) you can find some other tools and plugins that might are compatible with this plugin and might be useful for you.

 <div align='center'>

 [![Buy us a coffee](https://img.shields.io/badge/-buy_us_a%C2%A0coffee-gray?logo=buy-me-a-coffee)](https://www.buymeacoffee.com/timwibiral)